stellaywong/mirdata/docs/source/quick_reference.rst

 .. _notes:

+.. _mode:

+Mode
+^^^^
+Musical mode.
+Typically associated with the major and minor scales in the Western musical traditions.

 Notes
 ^^^^^
 Musical note events, typically encoded as sequences of start time, end time, label.
 The label typically